-By buying a share in the OCPL at £25 you will become a member and eligible to vote for and/or present yourself as a candidate to the Management Committee.
+By buying a share in the OCPL you can become a member and eligible to vote for and/or present yourself as a candidate to the Management Committee.
 There will also be meetings held during the year open to all members where you can have your say.

 What happens if the pub fails?